ginolhac/chip-seq/docs/cli.md

 By default you are in the command mode, let's enter in the editor mode with either `i` or `insert` on your keyboard.
 You should see` --INSERT--` at the bottom.
-Now you can edit you file.
+Now you can edit your file.
 When its finished, press `ECHAP` to return in the command mode.
 You must enter `:` for each command.
 The useful ones